goldexrobot/core.integration/README.md

 The emulator serves terminal API on your local machine.
 The emulator does not emulate optional hardware, but can be connected to the Goldex sandbox environment, therefore can communicate with your testing backend.
 You'll need TLS certificate issued by Goldex to connect the emulator to the sandbox environment, so please contact Goldex team to get it.

 Emulator accepts commands to simulate connectivity, hardware and functional errors which could be occurred during real terminal usage.
 Please pay attention developing your UI.

+Emulator does not provides resources downloading functionality, so implement it on your own.

 #### Terminal API flow